 - 1) Underway Data.
 Continuous near surface measurements of temperature, salinity and in vivo chlorophyll fluorescence were recorded from seawater pumped through the ship's uncontaminated seawater system from a depth of approximately 3 meters.
 The data were logged in one-minute averages using a Sea-Bird Electronics, Inc., SBE 21 TSG Thermosalinograph and a Turner Designs SCUFA®II fluorometer. - 2) ADCP.
 Continuous profiles of ocean currents and acoustic backscatter between 20 and 500 meters deep were measured along the shiptrack from a hull-mounted 150 kHz Acoustic Doppler Current Profiler (ADCP).
 The ADCP data were averaged over 5-minute intervals.
-Sixty 8-meter depth bins were recorded. - 3) Organic carbon.
-At each station several samples were drawn from the CTD for total organic carbon concentration profiles.
-At half of the stations 10 to 15L of surface water were filtered for stable isotope measurements of particulate organic carbon.
-Several solid phase extracts from filtered seawater were taken for chemical and isotope analyses of dissolved organic carbon.
-(L. Aluwihare, SIO) - 4) California Current Ecosystem Long Term Ecological Research Progran.
-The CCE-LTER program augments standard CalCOFI measurements to further characterize the lower trophic levels as well as the carbon system.
+Sixty 8-meter depth bins were recorded. - 3) California Current Ecosystem Long Term Ecological Research Program: The CCE-LTER program augments standard CalCOFI measurements to further characterize the lower trophic levels as well as the carbon system.
 These additional samples, taken at all CalCOFI stations, are for measurements of particulate organic carbon and nitrogen, dissolved organic carbon and nitrogen, taxon-specific phytoplankton pigments, flow-cytometric counts of bacteria and picoautotrophs, microscopic counts of nano- microplankton, determination of mesozooplankton size structure using a Laser Optical Plankton Counter, and mesozooplankton community structure.
-(M. Ohman, SIO) - 5) SCCOOS Nearshore and Bio-optical Observations: The objective of these observations is to extend CalCOFI time series to the nearshore and make bio-optical observations for the development of empirical proxies for particle size load and structure and phytoplankton biomass and rates of primary production.
+(M. Ohman, SIO) - 4) SCCOOS Nearshore and Bio-optical Observations: The objective of these observations is to extend CalCOFI time series to the nearshore and make bio-optical observations for the development of empirical proxies for particle size load and structure and phytoplankton biomass and rates of primary production.
 The nearshore observations consist of 9 stations at the ends and interspersed with current CalCOFI lines on the 20 m isobath with a standard set of CalCOFI observations.
-Bio-optical measurements at all CalCOFI and SCCOOS stations consist of irradiance at 9 wavelengths, light transmission at three wavelengths, fluorescence of Chl a, CDOM and phycoerythrin and light scattering at three wavelengths. - 6) Underway Sea Surface xCO2.
+Bio-optical measurements at all CalCOFI and SCCOOS stations consist of irradiance at 9 wavelengths, light transmission at three wavelengths, fluorescence of Chl a, CDOM and phycoerythrin and light scattering at three wavelengths.
+(R. Goericke, SIO) - 5) Underway Sea Surface xCO2.
 Continuous measurements of the partial pressure of CO2 were made from the ship's uncontaminated seawater system.
 The seawater was equilibrated in a membrane contactor with a gas loop that was analyzed with a Licor 6262 infrared CO2/H2O analyzer.
 One-minute averages were recorded and the mole fraction of CO2 (xCO2) at sea surface temperature was calculated.
-The system was calibrated with standard gases traceable to CMDL every two hours; at that time absolute zero and atmospheric samples were also collected. - 7) Marine mammal observations.
+The system was calibrated with standard gases traceable to CMDL every two hours; at that time absolute zero and atmospheric samples were also collected.
+(G. Friederich, MBARI) - 6) Marine mammal observations.
 During daylight transits, visual line-transect surveys were conducted by marine mammal observers focusing on cetaceans.
 Acoustic line-transect surveys were performed using a towed hydrophone array which consists of multiple hydrophone elements that sample sounds up to 100 kHz allowing for localization of calling animals.
 Acoustic monitoring also takes place on individual stations using sonobuoys.
+(J. Hildebrand, SIO)